Alan Mannus: Shamrock Rovers

 The first two league matches of the 2023 season saw Mannus booked twice at the last minute, due to dissent.
 In a follow–up match against Derry City, he captained Shamrock Rovers, as the club loss 2–1.
-Mannus helped Shamrock Rovers kept three consecutive clean sheets in the league between 31 March 2023 and 10 April 2023.
+Mannus helped Shamrock Rovers keep three consecutive clean sheets in the league between 31 March 2023 and 10 April 2023.
 However, during a 2–0 win against Derry City on 1 May 2023, he suffered a dislocated finger injury and was substituted in the 61st minute.
 As a result, Mannus was out for two months with the injury.
 He returned on 27 July 2023 from his injury, starting the whole game, in a 4–0 loss against Ferencvárosi in the second qualifying round of the UEFA Europa Conference League.
 In the return leg, the club loss 2–0 and was eliminated from the tournament.
 Following his return from injury, Mannus regained his place as Shamrock Rovers' first choice goalkeeper role for the rest of the season.
-He helped the club kept four consecutive clean sheets in the league between 22 September 2023 and 27 October 2023.
+He helped the club keep four consecutive clean sheets in the league between 22 September 2023 and 27 October 2023.
 During that run, Mannus helped Shamrock Rovers beat Drogheda United 5–0 on 22 October 2023 to win the league for the fourth in a row, s in the league.
 At the end of the 2023 season, he went on to make twenty–five appearances in all competitions.